NextCenturyCorporation/MCS/ingest_results/README.md

 1. Run create_fake_submissions.py.
 This will produce several .zip files that represent submissions from performer.
-Pass in '--num X' to produce X of them.
+Pass in '--num X' to produce X of them; defaults to 1.

-1. Run create_json_ingest.py.  this will pull in the .zip files, the metadata, and the ground truth files and create a .json file that can be read into ES.
+1. Run create_json_ingest.py.
+This will pull in the .zip files, the metadata, and the ground truth files and push them in to ES.

-1. Run load.sh.
-This will create a elastic search data set and put the data in there.